aspose-words-cloud/aspose-words-cloud-python/README.md

 - [Convert a document to desired file format](https://docs.aspose.cloud/display/wordscloud/Convert+Document+to+Destination+Format+with+Detailed+Settings+and+Save+Result+to+Storage) along with detailed settings.
 - Convert an encrypted PDF document into Word document format.

-## Enhancements in Version 20.6.0
+## Enhancements in Version 20.7

-- Added OoxmlSaveOption CompressionLevel property
+- Added 'Markdown' save format
-- Added group of methods without nodePath property
+- Added endpoint to update paragraph format without node path (PUT '/words/{name}/paragraphs/{index}/format')

+## Enhancements in Version 20.6

+- Added new methods:
-  - DeleteAllParagraphTabStops
+  - DeleteAllParagraphTabStopsWithoutNodePath
-  - DeleteParagraphListFormat
+  - DeleteParagraphTabStopWithoutNodePath
-  - DeleteParagraphTabStop
+  - GetParagraphTabStopsWithoutNodePath
-  - GetParagraphTabStops
+  - InsertOrUpdateParagraphTabStopWithoutNodePath
-  - InsertOrUpdateParagraphTabStop
+  - InsertParagraphWithoutNodePath
-  - InsertParagraph
+  - UpdateParagraphFormatWithoutNodePath
-  - UpdateParagraphFormat
+  - UpdateParagraphListFormatWithoutNodePath
-  - UpdateParagraphListFormat
+  - DeleteParagraphListFormatWithoutNodePath
-- In methods InsertOrUpdateParagraphTabStop, DeleteParagraphTabStop order of parameters has changed NodePath was moved to one position next, like if it was second before, now it's third.
+- DrawingObject related methods have been changed body content.
+Special request classes are introduced instead of strings.
+- InsertOrUpdateParagraphTabStop, DeleteParagraphTabStop methods have been changed parameter order
+- OoxmlSaveOptionsData.CompressionLevel property has been added

-## Enhancements in Version 20.5.0
+## Enhancements in Version 20.5

 - Added methods to work with Word document lists
   - GetLists
   - GetList